Youth Mentors to host 10th annual Barbecue Cook-off April 9-10

 He has worked with the program for 26 years.

 He said it has been in the Pee Dee since 1953.
-In 2018, Edwards said the name was changed to Youth Mentors to disassociate with the national organization.
-He said they felt like the money raised in this area should remain here.
+In 2018, Edwards said, the name was changed to Youth Mentors to disassociate with the national organization.
+He said the Pee Dee group felt that the money raised in this area should remain here.

-To participate, volunteers must complete an application and undergo an extensive screening process.
-The office of Youth Mentors is located at 110 Toledo Road in Florence.
+To participate, volunteers must complete an application and undergo an extensive screening.
+The Office of Youth Mentors is at 110 Toledo Road in Florence.
 To inquire about volunteering, donating or enrolling a child, contact Edwards at 843-662-7081 or visit youthmentorsofthepeedee.com.